Vasco van der Valk: British Motostar (2015–2016)

-Because of the non-existence of a Dutch Moto3 championship and the small number of riders in the German Moto3, for 2015 Van der Valk went to ride with the new Moto3-team of Isle of Man TT rider Ian Lougher in British Motostar, a support series of the British Superbike Championship.
-Despite being new to Moto3 and not knowing the tracks, he gradually moved forward during the season and took some impressive 4th and 5th places in the end of the season.
-Overall he ended up 8th in the Moto3 Motostar championship, with him being the only rider to score points in every race.
-For 2016 Van der Valk switched to GA Competition so he could ride on a Geo-Honda, with Daniel Sáez as teammate, but after 4 races Van der Valk split from the team, unhappy with proceedings.
+Because of the non-existence of a Dutch Moto3 championship and the small number of riders in the German Moto3, for 2015, Van der Valk went to ride with the new Moto3-team of Isle of Man TT rider Ian Lougher in British Motostar, a support series of the British Superbike Championship.
+Despite being new to Moto3 and not knowing the tracks, he gradually moved forward during the season and took some impressive fourth and fifth places in the end of the season.
+Overall, he ended up eighth in the Moto3 Motostar championship, with him being the only rider to score points in every race.
+For 2016, Van der Valk switched to GA Competition so he could ride on a Geo-Honda, with Daniel Sáez as teammate, but after four races, Van der Valk split from the team, unhappy with proceedings.

 ONK Dutch Supersport

-Partly because of him being 1.80 m tall Van der Valk started riding a 600 Supersport with Team Hoegee Liqui Moly Suzuki on a Suzuki GSX-R600.
+Partly because of him being 1.80 m tall, Van der Valk started riding a 600 Supersport with Team Hoegee Liqui Moly Suzuki on a Suzuki GSX-R600.
 He competed in three :nl:Open Nederlands Kampioenschap Wegrace races in which he came second twice and won one.

 IDM

-In 2017 Van der Valk races for the Dutch SWPN team in the German IDM Supersport 600 Championship on a Yamaha YZF-R6.
+In 2017, Van der Valk raced for the Dutch SWPN team in the German IDM Supersport 600 Championship on a Yamaha YZF-R6.
 He was also granted a wildcard in the Dutch round of the Supersport World Championship on the TT Circuit Assen.
-For 2018 Vasco switched to another Dutch team: Benro Racing.
+For 2018, he switched to another Dutch team: Benro Racing.
 He did the full season in the IDM Supersport 600 Championship, and made wildcard appearances in the Supersport World Championship on the TT Circuit Assen, plus the Campionato Italiano Velocità (CIV) Supersport 600 and British Superbike Championship Supersport 600.
 Because of both technical issues and bad luck the results were not as solid, with only two podiums in IDM.
-In 2019 Vasco switched to the SRTD Pearle Gebben Racing Team for another year in the GermanIDM Supersport 600 Championship, with mixed results.
+In 2019, Van der Valk switched to the SRTD Pearle Gebben Racing Team for another year in the GermanIDM Supersport 600 Championship, with mixed results.

 End of motorsports career

-After the 2021 season Vasco decided to stop racing motorcycles and focus on his study Finance and Investments at the Erasmus University of Rotterdam.
+After the 2021 season, Van der Valk decided to stop racing motorcycles and focus on his study Finance and Investments at the Erasmus University of Rotterdam.